hidekatsu-izuno/nuxt-history-state/README.md

 the state is saved in window.sessionStore and is restored from there when reloading.
 However this module adds a parameter *_p* to url in return for it.

+This feature works correctly only on spa mode.

 *Default:* false

 ## Usage